Umar ibn Abd al-Aziz: Death

-The grave of Umar, located beneath the Dayr Sam'an Monastery outside Aleppo (2005).

 On his way back from Damascus to Aleppo or possibly to his Khunasira estate, Umar fell ill.
-He died between 5 February and 10 February 720, at the age of 39, in the village of Dayr Sim'an (also called Dayr al-Naqira) near Ma'arrat Nu'man.
+He died between 5 February and 10 February 720, at the age of 39, in the village of Dayr Sim'an (also called Dayr al-Naqira) near Maarat al-Numan.
 Umar had purchased a plot there with his own funds and was buried in the village, where the ruins of his tomb, built at an unknown date, are still visible.
 Umar was succeeded by Yazid II.

+During the Syrian Civil War, his grave and shrine were targeted twice by militias, with one attack leaving the shrine nearly completely destroyed.
+It was restored in 2025 by the Kalem Foundation, operating under an official agreement with the Syrian Ministry of Awqaf.

 Assessment and legacy

-The unanimous view in the Muslim traditional sources is that Umar was pious and ruled like a true Muslim in singular opposition to the other Umayyad caliphs, who were generally considered "godless usurpers, tyrants and playboys".
-The tradition recognized Umar as an authentic caliph, while the other Umayyads were viewed as kings.
-In the view of Gerald Hawting, this is partly based on the historical facts and Umar's character and actions.
+According to English historian Hugh Kennedy, the unanimous view in the Muslim traditional sources is that Umar was pious and ruled like a true Muslim in singular opposition to the other Umayyad caliphs, who were generally considered "godless usurpers, tyrants and playboys".
+Similarly, Gerald Hawting states that the tradition recognized Umar as an authentic caliph, while the other Umayyads were viewed as kings.
+In the view of Hawting, this is partly based on the historical facts and Umar's character and actions.
 He holds that Umar "truly as all evidence indicates was a man of honour, dignity and a ruler worthy of every respect".
+Umar's status as a pious figure made him the Muslim representative in the celebrated, though likely apocryphal, Correspondence between Leo III and Umar II.
+This status was shared even by the dynasty's fiercest critics; notably, the Kharijite rebel Abu Hamza al-Mukhtar refrained from condemning him, and the Abbasids, despite their systematic exhumation and desecration of the bodies of previous Umayyad caliphs, pointedly exempted Umar II from such treatment, sparing his descendants as well.

 As a result of this and his short term in office, it is difficult to assess the achievements of his caliphate and his motives.
 Indeed, Kennedy calls Umar "the most puzzling character among the Marwanid rulers".
 As Kennedy states "He was a pious individual who attempted to solve the problems of his day in a way which would reconcile the needs of his dynasty and state with the demands of Islam".
 In the assessment of H. A. R. Gibb, Umar acted to prevent the collapse of the caliphate by "maintaining the unity of the Arabs; removing the grievances of the mawālī; and reconciling political life with the claims of religion."